Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 6. Add the project in the Unity Hub by selecting the repository folder
 7. Open the project and set the [Python Settings](#python-settings) accordingly

-### Example Usage
+## Example Usage
 In this chapter this Asset is explained by going through the Demo experiment step-by-step once.
+This assusmes that you installed the Asset correctly and set the python path if needed.
 * **Note:** In order to work, the *ObservationPerEvaluation.csv* in *Assets/BOforUnity/BOData/BayesianOptimization/LogData* has to be empty (except of the header row).
 You can also delete the file completely, which will generate a new clean file in the process.

+1. Open the folder *Assets/BOforUnity*.
+Here you click on the *BO-example-scene.unity* and open the scene.
-1. Press the play button in the top middle of the screen
+2. Press the play button in the top middle of the screen
-2. Press the next button in the screen and wait for the system to load.
+3. Press the next button in the screen and wait for the system to load.
 Then press next again.
-3. Now, the simulation is shown.
+4. Now, the simulation is shown.
 In this case you can see two shapes with colors to evaluate.
-4. If you are done, you can press the `End Simulation` button.
+5. If you are done, you can press the `End Simulation` button.
 Now a questionnaire appears, where you have to evaluate the simulation.
-5. Answer the questions accordingly and press `Finish` if you are done.
+6. Answer the questions accordingly and press `Finish` if you are done.
 Now the optimizer will save these inputs and change the simulation parameters.
-6. Press next to start a new iteration.
+7. Press next to start a new iteration.
 Now the process will start from step `3.` again until the set number of iterations is reached.
 Then the system tells you, that you can close the application now.

 * **Note:** The results of the experiment can be seen in *Assets/BOforUnity/BOData/BayesianOptimization/LogData*.

-### Configuration
+## Configuration
 All the configurations, that are neccessary can be made in Unity.
 To do so, you have to open the folder of the Unity scene which is *Assets/BOforUnity*.
 Here you click on the *BO-example-scene.unity* and open the scene.
 After that, select the *BOforUnityManager* Object on the left (blue) and click on *select* in the top of the inspector.
 Now you can change the settings accordingly.
+(Make sure you save the scene after you made your changes!)
 In this Object, all the possible configurations can be made.
 The different possibilities are explained from top to bottom below.

 #### Parameters
 The parameters get optimized by the optimizer.
 In this configuration section you can create, change or remove such parameters.